 by Jason Wasserman MD PhD FRCPC and Bibianna Purgina MD FRCPC

-Larger central ACTs can break through the bone and grow into the surrounding organs or tissue such as muscle, tendons, or the joint space.
+Tumours that start in a bone can break through the outer surface of the bone and grow into the surrounding organs or tissue such as muscle, tendons, or the joint space.
 If this has occurred, it may be included in your report and is usually described as extraosseous extension.
 If the tumour has grown into another part of the bone, that will also be described in your report.
 Tumour extension is important because it is used to determine the pathologic tumour stage (pT).

-Central ACT is given a metastatic stage only if the presence of metastasis has been confirmed by a pathologist.
-There are two metastatic stages for central ACT, M1a and M1b.
-If there is confirmed lung metastasis, then the tumor metastatic stage is 1a.
+Cancers including dedifferentiated chondrosarcoma are given a metastatic stage only if the presence of metastasis has been confirmed by a pathologist.
+There are two metastatic stages in primary bone sarcomas, M1a and M1b.
+If there are confirmed lung metastasis, then the tumor metastatic stage is 1a.